Arthritis: Managing Rheumatoid Arthritis

 Living with rheumatoid arthritis can mean living with chronic pain, fatigue, and joint stiffness.
 Thousands of people have benefited from developing and following plans to help them manage their symptoms.
-You and your health professional can develop a medical treatment plan that may include medication and other therapies.
+You and your doctor can create a medical treatment plan that may include medicine and other therapies.
 Early medical treatment can help you avoid disabling joint changes and chronic pain.

 Besides following your medical treatment plan, there are several steps you can take to maintain your normal life and activities.
 This is often called self-management.
 The first steps include: